ldi-comparys-m/industrial-vision/README.md

-Development for industrial use after development by the company Machine Vision Test 1 Web Cam, 2 Web Cap Using TENSORFLOW 1 COCO Method Test of Modeling Works by TENSORFLOW Ver1.10 2 CAM camera change through PYTHON CODE change.
+Development for industrial use after development by the LDI Machine Vision Test 1 Web Cam, 2 Web Cap Using TENSORFLOW 1 COCO Method Test of Modeling Works by TENSORFLOW Ver1.10 2 CAM camera change through PYTHON CODE change.